gerard-figma/figma-library-analytics-api-example/README.md

 ## Usage

-Define three environment variables in your .env file (or at the top of the file if you're ok with that)
+Define three environment variables in your .env [Python dotenv](https://pypi.org/project/python-dotenv/) if you're new to this) file (or at the top of the file if you're ok with that)
 - API_TOKEN: This is your unique Figma Personal Access Token
 - FILENAME: The filename you wish to connect to